 \section{Experiments}

-We evaluate \sled{} on \SCROLLS{} \cite{Shaham2022SCROLLSSC}, a recently-proposed benchmark for evaluating long text understanding. \SCROLLS{} contains seven benchmarks that span three different language understanding tasks: \begin{enumerate} \item Summariazation: \emph{GovReport} \cite{huang2021govreport} is a summarization task over reports from the Congressional Research Service; \emph{SummScreenFD} \cite{chen2021summscreen} is a summarization dataset over TV scripts; \emph{QMSum} \cite{zhong2021qmsum} is a query-based summarization dataset over meeting transcripts from various domains.
+We evaluate \sled{} on \SCROLLS{} \cite{Shaham2022SCROLLSSC}, a recently-proposed benchmark for evaluating long text understanding. \SCROLLS{} contains seven datasets that span three different language understanding tasks: \begin{enumerate} \item Summariazation: \emph{GovReport} \cite{huang2021govreport} is a summarization task over reports from the Congressional Research Service; \emph{SummScreenFD} \cite{chen2021summscreen} is a summarization dataset over TV scripts; \emph{QMSum} \cite{zhong2021qmsum} is a query-based summarization dataset over meeting transcripts from various domains.
 While GovReport and SummScreenFD do not contain a prefix, for QMSum we consider the query as the prefix. \item Question answering (QA): \emph{Qasper} \cite{dasigi2021qasper} is a QA benchmark that contains questions over NLP papers; \emph{NarrativeQA} \cite{kocisky2018narrativeqa} contains questions over entire books and movie scripts; \emph{QuALITY} \cite{pang2021quality} is a multiple-choice QA dataset over books and articles.
-In Qasper and NarrativeQA, we set the question as the prefix, and in QuALITY we use the question concatenated to the four answer options. \item Natural language inference: \emph{ContractNLI} \cite{koreeda-manning-2021-contractnli-dataset} contains short legal hypotheses (set as the prefix) and legal documents as the premise.
+For all QA datasets, we set the question as the prefix.
+For QuALITY, we consider the four answer options part of the question. \item Natural language inference: \emph{ContractNLI} \cite{koreeda-manning-2021-contractnli-dataset} contains short legal hypotheses (set as the prefix) and legal documents as the premise.
 Models are tasked to predict whether the premise entails, contradicts or is neutral w.r.t. to the hypothesis. \end{enumerate}

 For each task, we use the official evaluation metrics defined in \SCROLLS{}, which are based on the metrics from the original datasets.